 Compliance risks can have massive ramifications for your organisation, as it leads your business to fall short of its responsibilities to customers, partners, stakeholders, or investors.

-Some examples of compliance risks organisations may experience include:
+Some examples organisations may experience include:

 - Failure to manage and renew qualifications and licenses of employees to ensure only currently qualified and compliant staff are working.
 These certifications can include first aid, working with children, diplomas and licenses for forklift operation, gaming and liquor and more.